 Vincent despaired, one day he walks to a wheat field and shoots himself in the chest.
 He stumbles back to his lodging, where he dies two days later in the arms of his brother at the age of 37.
 He tried to kill himself at the edge of the same wheat field.
 Vincent's coffin is covered with yellow flowers, and his easel, camp stool, and his brushes are placed on the ground beside the coffin.
 Theo's health suffers a precipitous decline and six months later, Theo dies.

 Van Gogh Sold only One Painting in his Lifetime, fake news.

 The story persists that Van Gogh sold only one painting in his lifetime, this has become folklore and even some art historians don't want to change the story.
 It is certainly more romantic to say that Van Gogh, selling only one painting, being a total failure, killed himself.
-The “one” painting sold was The Red Vineyard (The Red Vines) sold at Brussels in early 1890 for today's equivalent of $1,000.
+The “one” painting sold was The Red Vineyard (The Red Vines) sold at Brussels in early 1890 for today's equivalent of US$1,000.
 Although there are letters referring to the second sale of a portrait, of who, it is not known.
 In those days, bartering with artwork for food or painting supplies was a common practice among “starving” artists.
 Therefore, a few of his paintings ended up in people's hands.
 So to say that Van Gogh, selling only one painting, being a total failure and killed himself is incorrect, and should be updated to read, Van Gogh, selling only two painting, being a total failure, killed himself.
-But his work has since become the most popular and sought after of any modern artist.
-His influence on Expressionism, Fauvism and early Abstraction were enormous and his influence on 20th-century art, even greater.
-His work has since become the most popular and sought after of any modern artist.
+His work has since become the most popular and sought-after of any modern artist.
 His influence on Expressionism, Fauvism and early Abstraction were enormous and his influence on twentieth-century art, even greater.